St. Bonaventure Bonnies men's basketball: Renewed success

 The 2017-18 Bonnies tied the school's season record at 25 wins, a record previously set by the 1969-1970 Final Four team.
 The 25-win season resulted in an at-large bid in the NCAA tournament as an 11-seed, where the Bonnies went on to beat the UCLA Bruins 65-58 for their first NCAA tournament win since 1970.
 The 2017-2018 season marked the Bonnies' seventh NCAA tournament appearance in program history and the second under head coach Mark Schmidt.
 The Bonnies later lost to the Florida Gators 62-77 in the 1st round of the NCAA tournament.

 On February 27, 2021 the Bonnies clinched the first ever outright Atlantic 10 regular season title in program history when Davidson defeated VCU 65-57.
 The successful season continued two weeks later when, on March 14, 2021, the Bonnies won their first A-10 tournament title since 2012, beating VCU 74-65.
 With this win the Bonnies secured an automatic bid to the NCAA tournament, their second in 4 years.

 The 2021–22 Bonnies opened the new campaign ranked in the AP Poll for the first time in a half century.
 Following a win in the Charleston Classic (in which the Bonnies defeated Boise State, Clemson and Marquette) the Bonnies reached as high as 16th in the national poll.
 The Bonnies went unranked the rest of the season following a loss to Northern Iowa in their first game after the Charleston Classic win.
 Following an ankle injury to their star Point Guard Kyle Lofton, the Bonnies fell to AP ranked UCONN and were blown out against Virginia Tech in Lofton's return to play.
 Following that loss to VA Tech. the Bonnies went on a one-month COVID pause due to positive cases within their program and their opponents.
 The A-10 preseason favorite Bonnies finished the regular season as the 4th seed for the A-10 tournament, losing to 5th seeded Saint Louis in the quarterfinals after Lofton missed 2 free throws trailing by 1 point with under 2 seconds remaining.

-The Bonnies returned to National Invitational Tournament (NIT) after missing out on an NCAA tournament birth.
+The Bonnies returned to National Invitational Tournament (NIT) after missing out on an NCAA tournament berth.
 They defeated Colorado, Oklahoma and Virginia en route to an appearance at Madison Square Garden for the NIT semifinals versus Xavier.
 The Bonnies fell in that game to finish their season.
 Following the loss, the "ironman 5 2.0" as they were called composed of Kyle Lofton, Dominick Welch, Jaren Holmes, Jalen Adaway and Osun Osunniyi all opted to take their talents elsewhere.
 Adaway entered the NBA draft, Lofton transferred to Florida, Holmes and Osunniyi transferred to Iowa State, and Welch transferred to Alabama.

+On September 18, 2024, former ESPN journalist Adrian Wojnarowski, a 1991 graduate of the school, was announced as the program's general manager.